Appointments

 Your appointment

-• Telephone call
+• telephone call

-• Face to face appointment at the surgery
+• face to face appointment at the surgery

-• On a video call
+• video call

-• By text or email
+• text or email

 Appointments by phone, video call or by text or email can be more flexible and often means you get help sooner.